envoy/polarwind/UNRELEASED.md

 - Fixes flash of standalone mode when going from non-react page to a react page [#109](https://github.com/envoy/polarwind/pull/109)
 - Export Caption [#121](https://github.com/envoy/polarwind/pull/121)
+- Fixed an issue where the iframe setup would be called multiple times, causing the host app to be unresponsive

 ### Documentation